clorichel/netinstall/README.md

 There is an associated `Dockerfile` to enable containerization, including using QEMU to run Mikrotik's X86 `netinstall` binary on other platforms, specifically ARM and ARM64/aarch.
 By default, the container version runs as a "service", so after one netinstall completes, it goes on to waiting for the next.
 The OCI container image for a `/container/add tag= ...` is available on DockerHub and GitHub's ghcr.io repo (for arm, arm64/aarch, and x86_64/amd64) using tag=
 `ammo74/netinstall` for [DockerHub](https://hub.docker.com/r/ammo74/netinstall) or [GitHub Container Registry (ghcr.io)](https://github.com/tikoci/netinstall/pkgs/container/netinstall) for `ghcr.io/tikoci/netinstall:latest` as remote-image=/tag= in `/container`

-> On RouterOS, the container registry must be set to either one of those in
-> `/container/config`

 ## RouterOS `/container` Install

 `/container` running `netinstall` is handy to enable reset/recovery of a connected RouterOS device, some steps are needed.
-The basic approach is the container's VETH is bridged to a physical ethernet port using a new `/interface/bridge`, and the container runs `netinstall` using emulation (on arm/arm64).
-Control over stuff like version and architecture are provided via `/container/env` entries and the remote.
-No `/container/mounts` are needed, packages are downloaded automatically based on the environment variables.
+The basic approach is the container's VETH is bridged to a physical ethernet port using a new `/interface/bridge`.
+Then the container runs `netinstall` using emulation (on arm/arm64).
+No `/container/mounts` are needed – packages are downloaded automatically based on the environment variables provided to the image.

 > Theoretically a single VLAN-enabled bridge should work if VETH and target physical port have some vlan-id=.
 But for `netinstall` likely best if just separate, since VLANs add another level of complexity here.
 Likely possible, just untested.